 A bit further down from the petting zoo was a booth for purchasing hot food and cold drinks.
 A little past that was a stone pond with a trickling waterfall full of colorful koi fish.
-To the side of the koi fish pond behind the office were a row of primate enclosures and at the end of the row was a new aviary.
+To the side of the koi fish pond were a row of primate enclosures and which led to a recently constructed aviary.

 Most of the big cat enclosures were located off to the right of the koi pond where the new "Walk on the Wild Side" had just opened.
 With the exception of an old (and empty) steel-barred cage that was slated to be torn down, the newer enclosures were solidly constructed and seemed to be well maintained.
-The cat's pools had clean moving water in contrast to the mostly stagnate dirty water observed at Big Cat Rescue.
+The cat's pools had clean moving water preventing it from turning stagnate.
 In spite of the recent heavy rains there was little standing water.

-Although I'm not much of a people person I had the opportunity to speak with Kay Rosaire and her son Clayton.
+Although, I'm not much of a people person, I had the opportunity to speak with Kay Rosaire and her son Clayton.
 They were both extremely nice and were very grateful I had a website that exposed Big Cat Rescue's lies.
-As was to be expected, we chatted about Big Cat Rescue and how they constantly attack other facilities including Big Cat Habitat.
+As was to be expected, we chatted about Big Cat Rescue and how they constantly attack other facilities.

-I was told about one instance where Big Cat Rescue got their supporters to cyber-bully a fair because of an event involving big cats.
-The organizer for the fair said all of the emails they received containing criticism and threats of boycott were from people outside of the United States which is odd because those people would have never visited the fair anyway and have never seen for themselves what they're speaking out against.
+I was told about one instance where Big Cat Rescue got their supporters to attack a fair because of an event involving big cats.
+The organizer for the fair said all of the emails they received containing criticism and threats of boycott originated from people outside of the United States.
+That's quite odd because those people would have never visited the fair anyway and have never seen for themselves what they're speaking out against.

 There were four parrots inside the cage standing on perches.
 Inside with them was their trainer, Linda Rosaire, who was speaking to the crowd about each of the parrots.
-After awhile Linda got each parrot to do few surprising tricks that I would've never known parrots were capable of doing.
+After awhile, Linda got each parrot to do few surprising tricks that I never knew parrots were capable of doing.

 The next show that took place right after the parrots performance featured Chance, a clever energetic little chimpanzee.
 Chance was clowning around and just having a fun time playing with Clayton and his trainer, Pam Rosaire.
 He was rolling around everywhere, posing for the crowd, wrestling with Clayton, and even dunked a ball into a basketball net.
 I most definitely would not win a game of basketball against that chimpanzee.

-At one point Clayton began ticking Chance on a table and he actually started laughing.
+At one point, Clayton began ticking Chance on a table, causing the little chimpanzee to actually start laughing.
 That was the first time I ever heard a chimpanzee laugh.
 The performance concluded and we were told that the show with the big cats would begin a little later.